 Blind people often have a more nuanced sense of hearing, especially when it comes to musical abilities and tracking moving objects in space.
-But for years, scientists are in the puzzle that what changes in the brain leads to these enhanced auditory abilities.
+But for years, scientists have the puzzle of what changes in the brain leads to these enhanced auditory abilities.

-In a pair of new studies, scientists at the University of Washington have identified two differences in the brains of blind individuals that that think, are responsible for their abilities to make better use of auditory information.
+In a pair of new studies, scientists at the University of Washington have identified two differences in the brains of blind individuals that they think are responsible for their abilities to make better use of auditory information.
 For this, they used the fMRI technique and observed which parts of the brain were most active while listening.

 In both studies, scientists examined the sensitivity of the brain to subtle differences in auditory frequency.

 Ione Fine, a UW professor of psychology and the senior author on both studies, said, “There’s this idea that blind people are good at auditory tasks because they have to make their way in the world without visual information.
 We wanted to explore how this happens in the brain.”

 Kelly Chang, a graduate student in the UW Department of Psychology and lead author, said, “We weren’t measuring how rapidly neurons fire, but rather how accurately populations of neurons represent information about sound.”

 Scientists found that in the auditory cortex, individuals who are blind showed narrower neural “tuning” than sighted subjects in discerning small differences in sound frequency.

 Fine said, “This is the first study to show that blindness results in plasticity in the auditory cortex.
 This is important because this is an area of the brain that receives very similar auditory information in blind and sighted individuals.
 But in blind individuals, more information needs to be extracted from sound — and this region seems to develop enhanced capacities as a result.”

 “This provides an elegant example of how the development of abilities within infant’s brains is influenced by the environment they grow up in.”